 In particular, Chavez et al. (2008) used data on soybean and corn over one summer month.
-They showed that estimation errors for all methods and both crops vary from -5.7% (±4.8) to 26.0% (±15.8).
+They showed that estimation errors for all methods and both crops vary from -5.7%(± 4.8) to 26.0% (± 15.8).
 Extrapolated values based on the EF method were closer to observed ET values measured by an eddy covariance system.
-This method reported an average estimation error of -0.3 mm day-1 for corn.
-A solar radiationbased ET extrapolation method performed relatively well with an estimation error on daily ET of 2.2% (±10.1) for both crops.
-An alfalfa reference ET-based extrapolation fraction method yielded an overall daily ET overestimation of about 4.0%, (±10.0) for both crops.
+This method reported an average underestimation error of -0.3 mm day^{-1} for corn.
+A solar radiation-based ET extrapolation method performed relatively well with an estimation error on daily ET of 2.2% (± 10.1) for both crops.
+An alfalfa reference ET-based extrapolation fraction method yielded an overall daily ET overestimation of about 4.0%, (± 10.0) for both crops.

 The results of Colaizzi et al. (2006) also showed that the methods were more efficient when used around noon (12:45 UTC in the study).
-Each of the five methods tested presented the greater performances at this time of the day (average RMSE of $0.57 \text{ mm day}^{-1}$ ).
-Crops involved in this study were fully irrigated alfalfa (irrigated to meet

-- the full ET requirement; 304 days), dryland grain sorghum (124 days), partially irrigated cotton (irrigated to meet 50% of the full ET requirement; 59 days), and bare soil after tilling following a grain sorghum crop (66 days).
+Each of the five methods tested performed better at this time of the day (average RMSE - root mean squared error - of $0.57 \,\mathrm{mm}\,\mathrm{day}^{-1}$).
+Crops involved in this study were fully irrigated alfalfa (irrigated to meet the full ET requirement; 304 days), dryland grain sorghum (124 days), partially irrigated cotton (irrigated to meet 50% of the full ET requirement; 59 days), and bare soil after tilling following a grain sorghum crop (66 days).
 The climate for this dataset was semi-arid.
-According to their conclusions, scaling with the help of a model based on the grass reference ET is the recommended basis to reconstruct daily ET, but for surfaces having - low ET, using a model based on the evaporative fraction may give slightly better estimates with RMSE values of 0.47 mm day-1 (mean observed ET: 1.4 mm day-1) for bare soil, 0.47 mm day-1 (mean observed ET: 3.9 mm day-1) for cotton and 0.50 mm day-1 (mean observed ET: 4.1 mm day-1) for sorghum. - Except for the study by Colaizzi et al. (2006), the different works presented above were generally based on a small range of bio-pedo-climatic conditions and the methods were tested for relatively short time periods.
+According to their conclusions, scaling with the help of a model based on the grass reference ET is the recommended basis to reconstruct daily ET, but for surfaces having low ET, using a model based on the evaporative fraction may give slightly better estimates, with RMSE values of 0.47 mm day^{-1} (mean observed ET: 1.4 mm day-1) for bare soil, 0.47 mm day-1 (mean observed ET: 3.9 mm day^{-1}) for cotton, and 0.50 mm day-1 (mean observed ET: 4.1 mm day-1) for sorghum.

+Except for the study by Colaizzi et al. (2006), the different works presented above were generally based on a small range of bio-pedo-climatic conditions and the methods were tested for relatively short time periods.
 Indeed, the periods of study were often limited to a few days only, and rarely exceeded a few weeks.
-In some studies, results were obtained for particular and typical situations (stressed, rainy, dry, moist, full cover, bare soil ...) but mostly for isolated days picked from seasonal data sets.
-Moreover, most studies did not contest the assumption of the self-preservation of the scale factor - most studies did not contest the assumption of the self-preservation of the scale factor during the day.
+In some studies, results were obtained for particular and typical situations (e.g. stressed, rainy, dry, moist, full cover, bare soil), but mostly for isolated days picked from seasonal data sets.
+Moreover, most studies did not contest the assumption of the self-preservation of the scale factor during the day.